TREE PLANTINGS

 We Are Invested In Our Communities

 Each planting project partners with the community.
-We engage in feedback, activation and educate within each neighborhood.
+We engage in feedback, activation and educate within each neighborhood on arboriculture and the importance of community greening.
 We plant where people need it most.
 Click below to watch how trees have aided in a community in Dallas.

 • Improves mental and physical health through creating accessible green spaces